 With this mindset, you are simply coming from a space of fat phobia even if that’s only internalised (i.e. it is fine for other people to be in bigger bodies but not you!).

-My other concern is that while still holding onto the desire for overshoot weight to go down, almost unconscious behaviours can creep back in and when they result in some weight loss, you convince yourself and others that this is just the overshoot weight finally tapering down and avoid the truth (that the ED is worsening).
-Trust me on this one, I’ve seen this happen time and again in others!
+The other risk is that while still holding onto the desire for overshoot weight to go down, almost subconscious disordered behaviours can creep back in and when they result in some weight loss, you convince yourself and others that this is just the overshoot weight finally tapering down and avoid the truth (that the ED is worsening).
+Sadly, I’ve seen this happen time and again in others!

 If you have any doubts that downward weight changes are not purely natural, then address them by eating more and resting more again…